 6. Optional Continuous Setup for Universal Control on Mac

 Suppose you use your devices together all the time and want to use Universal Control without the need to link the two using the cursor.
 In that case, you can set them up to work with Universal Control continuously in System Preferences.

 - Allow your cursor and keyboard to move between any nearby Mac or iPad

 - Your cursor and keyboard can be used on any nearby Mac or iPad signed in to your iCloud account.

 - Push through the edge of a display to connect a nearby Mac or iPad

-Universal Control settings added for Allow Cursor and keyboard allow moving between any nearby Mac and iPad. to System Preferences > Display > Advanced.
+Universal Control settings were added to Allow Cursor and keyboard to allow moving between any nearby Mac and iPad.

 Apple will update on Improvement in Universal Control Setup, So Mac users have to Setup from System Preferences.
 [Click on Apple logo > System Preferences > Display > Advanced].
 If you are not connecting or not comfortable with this Wireless facility, then Wait for the next macOS update. and Keep your all apple device updated with the latest OS.

 also, Enable on iPad, Go to the Settings app > General > AirPlay & Handoff > Turn on Handoff Toggle and “Cursor and Keyboard” toggle as well.